vahidHossaini/Ap_Ping/README.md

 ```

-this library is under development and currently works on windows
+this library is under development and currently works on windows and Linux